-The relevant population of interest are individuals with suspected hypersomnia.
+The relevant population of interest is individuals with suspected hypersomnia.

 The test being considered is PSG.
 PSG records multiple physiologic parameters relevant to sleep.
 Video recording may also be performed during PSG to assess parasomnias such as rapid eye movement (REM) sleep behavior disorder (RBD).
-Patients with suspected hypersomnia are managed by neurologists, sleep disorder specialists, and primary care providers in an outpatient clinical setting.